awojna/Rseslib/README.md

 [Rseslib 3 algorithms](https://rseslib.mimuw.edu.pl/algorithms.html) provide a brief list of algorithms available in the project and [Rseslib User Guide](https://rseslib.mimuw.edu.pl/rseslib.pdf) is the main source of information how to use Rseslib components within Java code.

 ###  2. Command line
-Rseslib includes command-line programs computing reducts or rules or running experiments with Rseslib classifiers.
+Rseslib includes command-line programs evaluating attributes, computing reducts or rules or running experiments with Rseslib classifiers.
 See the chapter *Command line programs* in [Rseslib User Guide](https://rseslib.mimuw.edu.pl/rseslib.pdf) for information how to run them.
 While starting a program, add weka jar version 3.8.x to classpath to make it work on ARFF data files, for example:
 ```
 java -cp rseslib.jar:weka.jar rseslib.example.ComputeReducts data/iris.arff iris.reducts
 ```